sunnykumar44/Local-Chat-System/README.md

 - User authentication
 - Private and group chats

-It Is a copied project from youtube trying to gain new skills and knowledge.
+*It Is a copied project from youtube trying to gain new skills and knowledge*.